NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

 * Node Status indicator: Displays resources currently in use.
 * Status indicator: Displays the cluster status (Active/Stopped)
 * Gear: This button opens a new tab to configure a cluster.
-*  "i" button: Opens a status window, displaying the IP address of the a login node of the cluster.
+*  "i" button: Opens a status window with the login node IP address.
-*  Use this IP address to log into the master node once your cluster has been started.
+*  Use this IP address to log into the master node.

 .. _configure-cluster: